timescale/docs/tutorials/nyc-taxi-geospatial/index.md

 It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.
-If you have already completed the [beginner NYC taxis tutorial][beginner-fleet], then you already have the dataset loaded, and you can skip [straight to the queries][plot-nyc].
+If you have already completed the [first NYC taxis tutorial][beginner-fleet], then you already have the dataset loaded, and you can skip [straight to the queries][plot-nyc].

 You then learn how to conduct analysis and monitoring on your dataset.
 It walks